UPP Powered: 1968 Cadillac Eldorado 52K Survivor – NOW $23,500

 Externally, the Eldorado’s already long hood was extended another 4.5 inches to make room for concealed wipers, and turn signals were moved to the forward edge of the front fenders, instead of in the front bumper.
 Side marker lights were added, and the rear ones cunningly hid within Cadillac wreaths.

 The Eldorado offered variable-ratio power steering and automatic rear leveling as standard equipment.
-Suspension was by torsion bars in front and leaf springs at the rear, which were softened for a smoother ride.
+Suspension was by torsion bars in front and leaf springs at the rear, which was softened for a smoother ride.
 The wheelbase remained 120 inches, and weight was a hefty 4580 lbs.

 As before, the 3-speed Turbo Hydra-Matic transmission was effectively split.
 The torque converter and 3-speed automatic transmission were beside the engine and connected by a chain drive.